digideskio/optix/README.md

 text_view.border = True
 ```

-To render some text to the string with some visual configuration.
+To render some text to the screen with some visual configuration.